-- > Ability to process transmit audio with freely available software rather than expensive external processing hardware.
+- > Ability to process transmit audio with software rather than more expensive external processing hardware.

-- > Facilitates remote operations especially when used via the Internet.
+- > Facilitates remote operations via the Internet.

-Note: KC5YR enjoys using the Rode NT USB microphone.
+Note: K4QKY enjoys using the Rode NT USB microphone.
 More about this highly capable microphone at http://www.rodemic.com/nt-usb .
 There are many excellent USB microphones to consider including those described at http://www.soundonsound.com/sos/feb07/articles/usbmics.htm.
-Alternatively, as discussed in Appendix A of this article, a condenser, or conventional dynamic microphone such as the Heil model PR35 is used together with a Behringer U-Phoria UMC202 USB audio interface as described at http://adamivy.com/behringer-umc202hd-review/.
+Alternatively, as discussed in Appendix A of this article, a convention XLR condenser, or dynamic microphone such as the Heil model PR35 is used together with a Behringer U-Phoria UMC202 USB audio interface as described at http://adamivy.com/behringer-umc202hd-review/.